Shiplake Vikings Rowing Club

-Shiplake Vikings Rowing Club is a rowing club based on the River Thames at Shiplake College Boathouse, Henley-on-Thames, Oxfordshire.
+Shiplake Vikings Rowing Club is a rowing club based on the River Thames at Shiplake College Boathouse, Henley-on-Thames, Oxfordshire, England.
+The blade colours are maroon, yellow and black; kit: black and black.

 History

+A Shiplake Vikings club existed in during the 1960s, with crews gaining significant success at the 1963 Henley Town Regatta.

-The club was founded during the 1980s following discussions at the Baskerville Arms which resulted in permission from Shiplake College to use their boathouse facilities.
+The current club is believed to have been re-formed during the 1980s, following discussions at the Baskerville Arms which resulted in permission from Shiplake College to use their boathouse facilities.
 New boathouse plans for the College have been passed and construction started in 2019.

 In recent years the club has produced some national champions.

-Club colours

-The blade colours are maroon, yellow and black; kit: black and black.